Signs of High Self-Esteem: 7 Markers of Genuine Self-Worth

 Why does my self-esteem crash when I’m alone?

 Because your survival persona doesn’t have an audience to perform for.
 When you’re alone, the performance stops — and what’s left is the blueprint’s core message: “You’re not enough on your own.”
 This is why people with low self-esteem often fear solitude, jump from relationship to relationship, or stay constantly busy.
 Stillness reveals the wound.
-The Emotional Authenticity Method™ teaches you to sit with that stillness and discover that your Authentic Adult is already there — you just couldn’t hear it over the survival persona’s noise.
+The Emotional Authenticity Method™ teaches you to sit with that stillness and discover that your Authentic Self is already there — you just couldn’t hear it over the survival persona’s noise.

 Your Next Step: Start With the Truth